aphp/edsnlp/docs/pipelines/core/normalisation.md

 #### Types of pollution

 Pollution can come in various forms in clinical texts.
-We provide a small set of possible pollution, from which you can pick whichever you want to activate.
+We provide a small set of possible pollutions patterns that can be enabled or disabled as needed.

-For instance, if you want to consider biology tables as pollution, you can instantiate the `normalizer` pipeline as follows:
+For instance, if we consider biology tables as pollution, we only need to instantiate the `normalizer` pipe as follows:

 ```python
 nlp = spacy.blank("fr")